* Rouble down vs dollar, euro as U.S. sanctions weigh

 The sanctions triggered volatility and uncertainty, prompting companies to change their plans while also providing buying opportunities.

 Russian unit of Volkswagen Bank said it had postponed a planned bond issue worth 5 billion roubles ($78.34 million) due to unfavorable market conditions, Interfax reported.

 At the same time, Novatek, Russia's largest independent gas producer, said it bought back 482,840 ordinary shares from the market on Tuesday.
 Shares in Novatek dropped to as low as 656.3 roubles on Monday, down from levels of around 770 roubles seen before the sanctions were announced.

 After a steep decline in the shares of Russia's largest lender Sberbank, the bank's top managers bought shares of the lender to the amount of 45 million roubles, according to a regulatory filing.

-Shares in Rusal, the world's second-biggest aluminium producer, were down more than 4 percent on the Moscow Exchange .
+Shares in Rusal, the world's second-biggest aluminum producer, were down 1.6 percent on the Moscow Exchange .
 They have lost 34 percent of their value since Friday when the company was put on the U.S. sanctions list.

 For Russian equities guide see